Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Related Work

 \subsection{Unsupervised Environment Design}

-UED \citep{Dennis2020Emergent} adaptively generates training environments tailored to an agent's capabilities, and has proven effective for improving generalisation.
-Unlike domain randomisation \citep[DR]{Tobin2017Domain}, UED generates environments to target an agent's learning frontier.
+\looseness=-1 UED \citep{Dennis2020Emergent} adaptively generates training environments tailored to an agent's capabilities and has proven effective for improving generalisation.
+Unlike domain randomisation (DR) \citep{Tobin2017Domain}, UED generates environments to target an agent's learning frontier.
 Existing UED methods mainly focus on single-agent settings and rely on regret-based objectives to guide environment generation \citep{Wang2019POET,Wang2020EnhancedPO,Dennis2020Emergent,Jiang2021Prioritized,Jiang2021Replay,Holder2022Evolving,Wenjun2023Generalization,beukman2024refining}.
-Extensions to multi-agent settings are limited: \citet{samvelyan2023maestro} focused on competitive settings and \citet{ruhdorfer2025overcookedgeneralisationchallenge} proposed a cooperative multi-agent UED benchmark, but no method.
-Recent works reframed UED as a learnability-driven problem, replacing regret approximations with scoring functions that directly measure environments' learning potential \cite{Rutherford2024No, monette2025optimisation}.
-However, no prior work explored the parameterisation of partner policies.
+Extensions to multi-agent settings are limited: \citet{samvelyan2023maestro} focused on competitive settings, \citet{ruhdorfer2025overcookedgeneralisationchallenge} proposed a cooperative multi-agent UED benchmark, but no method, while \citet{you2025automatic} trains only with past self-play checkpoints.
+Recent works reframed UED as a learnability-driven problem, replacing regret-based objectives with scoring functions that directly measure an environment’s learning potential \cite{Rutherford2024No, monette2025optimisation}.
+However, prior work has focused on environment parametrisation only and does not consider partner policies as part of the curriculum space.
 We extend unsupervised design to partner policies, introducing adaptive partner generation as a population-free curriculum mechanism.
-Furthermore, our method integrates naturally with standard UED approaches, enabling joint unsupervised partner and environment design for robust zero-shot cooperation.
+When combined with existing UED approaches, this enables joint partner-environment selection in procedurally generated settings for zero-shot cooperation.